 - Fly – Air North, the Yukon’s official airline, flies to Dawson multiple times a day via Whitehorse.
 Check their site for the latest schedule and fare.

-- Drive – Car rentals are, understandably, pricey in the north and mileage is limited to 200 km per day.
+- Drive – Car rentals are, understandably, pricey in the north and there is a mileage cap at 200 km per day.
 Still, the drive is worth doing even though there is no rental drop off in Dawson meaning you are making the 7-hour trip twice.

 - Bus – Alternatively, Husky Bus offers service between Whitehorse and Dawson city for ~$109 one way.
 Those short on time can bus up and fly back.